-The University of Connecticut’s Department of Agricultural and Resource Economics (ARE) has recently been ranked in the top 10% and 18th worldwide (RePEc, April 2016).
+The University of Connecticut’s Department of Agricultural and Resource Economics (ARE) is a top ranked program worldwide (RePEc).
 ARE’s Master of Science degree in Agricultural Economics has been awarded since 1926 and the Doctor of Philosophy since 1957.
 Over the years, our graduates have distinguished themselves as outstanding business leaders, scholars, and public administrators.

 Areas of emphasis for ARE teaching and research include: